-If there is no ED Resident with the Trauma Team, Anesthesia can be paged by accessing the code blue page beeper for Anesthesia (x2622) and should respond within five minutes.
-If they do not respond, call the OR (36040) and then call to have the operator (36111) page the Anesthesiologist on call and page overhead.
+If a computer is unavailable, the page operator will be called at x36111 and a request will be made to place message 'TRAUMA BAY STAT" to the Anesthesia code pager 290-2622.
+Anesthesia is expected to respond to the trauma bay within five minutes.
+If they do not respond, call the OR (36040) and then call to have the operator (x36111) page the Anesthesiologist on call and page overhead.

-When on service, the senior ED resident will be present with the trauma team prior to the patient's arrival and will page the ED attending for the procedure.
+When on service, the senior ED resident may intubate the patient when acting as Doc #1.
+The ED resident must be present with the trauma team prior to the patient's arrival and will page the ED attending to staff the intubation.